mustafaaljadery/gemma-2B-10M/README.md

 - Native inference optimized for cuda.
 - Recurrent local attention for O(N) memory.

-# More details
-For more context about our motivations, implementation details, and the theory behind the work, check out our technical overview on [medium](https://medium.com/@akshgarg_36829/gemma-10m-technical-overview-900adc4fbeeb).

 ## Quick Start

 > **Note:** This is a very early checkpoint of the model.
 Only 200 steps.
 We plan on training for a lot more tokens!